onniporh/Exercise-5/README.md

 - Do similar procedure for June and assign those values into variables `rovaniemi_june` and `kumpula_june`
 - Using those new subsets print the mean, min and max temperatures for both places in May and June.

+You can add your codes into a `data_exploration.py` file.

+- Upload the script to your GitHub repository for Exercise-5
+- Remember to comment well your code!

 Interpreting the results after the data analysis is one of the most important steps in a process called knowledge discovery.
-Hence, use the information above to discuss shortly about following questions here (justify your answers with the data analysis results):
+Hence, use the information above to discuss shortly about following questions here (answer to this .md file) (justify your answers with the data analysis results):

 - Does there seem to be large difference in temperatures between the months?